BTrDung/MNIST-A-database-of-handwritten-digits/README.md

 MNIST is a database of handwritten digits available on http://yann.lecun.com/exdb/mnist.
 The digits have been size-normalized and centered in a fixed-size image.

 There are 4 files:
 You can use direct links to download the dataset.
-The data is stored in the **same** format as the original [MNIST data](http://yann.lecun.com/exdb/mnist/).

 | Name  | Content | Examples | Size | Link |
 | --- | --- |--- | --- |--- |